midstreeeam/EvoSim/reports/OctopusNet.md

 ### Conclusion & Our Choice

 In conclusion, the Octopus Net offers a harmonious blend of decentralization and coordination, drawing inspiration from nature's evolutionary marvels and tailoring it to the unique requirements of our virtual blobs.

+While in our situation, we finally choose to use the hierarchical structure since we have the higher prority of mutation resilience for training.
+Keeping a relatively stable CB structure is essencial to our project regards of other benefits provided by flat design.

+## Inward & Outward Propagation